vulkano-rs/vulkano-www/content/guide/windowing/introduction.md

 we are going to do next is create a window in order to draw graphics on it, and keep our application running forever until the window is closed.

-Strictly speaking, creating a window and handling events is **not** covered by Vulkano.
+Strictly speaking, creating a window and handling events is **not** covered by vulkano.
 Vulkano, however, is capable of rendering to window(s).

 > **Note**: You can find the [full source code of this chapter